hgaaditya/rpi_homeserver/README.md

 Now that we have docker up and running, we can go ahead and start installing our services, which is as simple as creating a `docker-compose.yml` file with all the details and  letting docker do all the heavy lifting :).

-## Installing Owncloud Storage server
+## Installing Owncloud Storage server on Docker.
 <img src="https://cloudash64.net/owncloud/core/img/favicon-touch.svg" width="75" height="75">

 1. Head over to the official Owncloud installtion [page](https://doc.owncloud.com/server/admin_manual/installation/docker/) and give it a quick read.